brouberol/mashdown/README.md

 Mashdown will split a Youtube mashup video into individual audio files, with documented audio tags.

 **Warning**: For Mashdown to work, the video must come with a tracklist listing the start time and track name for each track.
 The tracklist can either be in the Youtube description or in a local file.
-Here is a `Youtube video <https://www.youtube.com/watch?v=702dP7vDQhs>`_ that is a perfect candidate.
+Here is a [Youtube video](https://www.youtube.com/watch?v=702dP7vDQhs) that is a perfect candidate.

+Also, the video must also already be downloaded locally.
+I recommend using some tools like [DownloadHelper](http://www.downloadhelper.net/) or [youtube-dl](https://github.com/rg3/youtube-dl).

 ## Installation